-If you have combination skin, use a heavier moisturiser only on parts of your skin that need that extra hydration boost, and use a lighter one for the rest of your skin, for example, the T-zone.
-Having said that, make sure you incorporate hydrating products into your night skincare routine as well.
+If you have combination skin, use a heavier moisturiser only on parts of your skin that need that extra hydration boost, and use a lighter one for patches of skin where you see the most shine build-up - we're looking at you T-zone.

 What's the Difference Between a Serum and a Moisturiser?

 Let's get one thing straight - these products are not interchangeable.
 They have very different purposes and act in different ways when applied to the skin.

 Moisturisers have a primary function to hydrate.
 While they may have other added features (eg. SPF protection) hydration is the key function of a moisturiser.
 Whereas, a serum can also hydrate the skin but it is not its primary function.
 Serums can treat anything from wrinkles to hyperpigmentation, so target specific skin concerns.

 A serum is much lighter in weight when compared to a serum, as this allows them to penetrate deeper into the skin.
 Find out more with our complete guide to serums.